CLASS-SZ/class_sz/README.rst

 Run the code with most of the power spectra output:

     $ ./class class_sz_test.ini

-Run the code with a simple tSZ computation:

-    $ ./class class-sz_simple.ini

 The  'ini' files are the parameter files.
 I will be releasing a detailed explanatory file soon.